Egress vs P2P

 There are two kinds of C2 profiles - egress profiles that talk directly out of the target network or peer-to-peer (p2p) profiles that talk to neighboring agents.

 The default HTTP and the dynamicHTTP profiles are both examples of egress profiles.
 They talk directly out of the target network.
 Egress profiles have associated Docker containers that allow you to do the translation between your special sauce c2 profile and the normal RESTful web requests to the main Mythic server.
 More information on how this works and how to create your own can be found here: C2 Related Development.

 P2P profiles announce their connections to Mythic via P2P Connections.
 When Mythic gets these messages, it can start mapping out what the internal mesh looks like.
-To help view this from an operator perspective, there are two additional views on the main Callbacks page.
+To help view this from an operator perspective, there is an additional views on the main Callbacks page.